NK-Z/Clock-Using-Logisim/README.md

 3- logisim will say there is something missing so press OK

-4- the the select window will open to explor your files so go select Libary.circ
+4- then the select window will open to explor your files so go select Libary.circ

-sometime logisim will repeat the same massage as in 2 it's fine do step No 3 again
+sometime logisim will repeat the same massage as in step 3 it's fine do step No 4 again

 And now you can try it Enjoy!